ArneBinder/MavenApacheLicenseUtil/README.md

 --buildEffectivePom <MavenProjectDirectory>			Generates an effective-pom file ("effective-pom.xml") in the current folder.
 	<MavenProjectDirectory>		the maven project directory containing the pom file

---addPomToTsv <pomFile> <tsvFile> [<tsvOutput>]		Analyzes a maven pom file and generates a table stub,
+--addPomToTsv <pomFile> <tsvFile>					Analyzes a maven pom file and generates a table stub,
 													which contains each referenced (as dependency or plugin) library of the project.
 													You should use an EFFECTIVE-POM to get all information.
 													Dependencies with scope "test" are not considered.
 	<pomFile>		the pom file embedding the 3rd-party libraries
 	<tsvFile>		The analyzed pom information is written to this file.
 If it exists already, the content is merged.
 	<currentReleaseVersion>		will be written into the project columns if the project uses the library specified by the current row